k-oconnor/neural_net_basics/README.md

 ## Dataset Constructor and Loading

 Code for processing data samples can get messy and hard to maintain; we ideally want our dataset code to be decoupled from our model training code for better readability and modularity.
 PyTorch provides two data primitives: torch.utils.data.DataLoader and torch.utils.data.Dataset that allow you to use pre-loaded datasets as well as your own data.
 Dataset stores the samples and their corresponding labels, and DataLoader wraps an iterable around the Dataset to enable easy access to the samples.
 The dataset class constructor requires at a minimum the methods " __getitem__" and "__len__".
+Apart from applying these methods, the constructor is also used for converting the data to tensors.

 ![Dataset Constructor](Images/code3.png)